alxshine/aml-lab/README.md

 These models currently only contain an input layer.
 We will need to add Dense Layers to make the model actually do something meaningful.
 The required layers are already imported.

-For now focus on the MNIST model, we will cover the spam model later.

 ## Training a neural net using TensorFlow built-in functions
 Open `train.py`, and take a look at the function `train_mnist`